Stora Enso Oyj – Annual report – 31 December 2022

 Biological assets

 The Group has biological assets in subsidiaries, joint operations and associated company.
-Biological assets, in the form of standing trees, are accounted in accordance with the IAS 41 Agriculture standard, which requires that the assets are measured at fair value less the costs to sell.
+Biological assets, in the form of standing trees, are measured at fair value less the costs to sell.
 Fair value is determined by using discounted cash flows from continuous operations based on sustainable forest management plans taking into account the growth potential of one cycle.
 These discounted cash flows require estimates of growth, harvesting, sales price, costs and discount rate.
-In determining the value of biological assets, the management needs to make estimates of future price levels and trends for sales and costs, and to undertake regular surveys of the forest to establish the volumes of wood available for harvesting and their current growth rates.
+In determining the fair value of biological assets, the management needs to make estimates of future price levels and trends for sales and costs, and to undertake regular surveys of the forest to establish the volumes of wood available for harvesting and their current growth rates.

-See next chapter for estimates and judgement applied in valuation of Nordic forest assets and Note 12 Forest assets for more detailed information about Nordic and plantation forest assets.
+See next chapter for estimates and judgement applied in valuation of Nordic forest assets and note 4.2 Forest assets for more detailed information about Nordic and plantation forest assets.

 Nordic forest assets